antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 ```
 If you need a refresher on the EVM types, this is a good time to checkout the [solidity docs](http://solidity.readthedocs.io/en/v0.4.24/).

-Looking back at the definitions of `getUpdatesTimes`, we see the solidity type `uint[1024]` becomes `ListN 1024 (UIntN 256)`.
+Looking back at the definitions of `getUpdateTimes`, we see the solidity type `uint[1024]` becomes `ListN 1024 (UIntN 256)`.
 This is a 1024 element list of 256-bit unsigned ints with both sizes fixed at the type level! `ListN` is an instance of `IsList` which has the type family `Item` implemented as
 ```haskell
 type Item (ListN n a) = a
 ```